Is Empower Retirement a Good Company?

 Jason Stolz CLTC, CRPC

-At Diversified Insurance Brokers, we don’t manage employer retirement plans—we help individuals and business owners evaluate them and coordinate outside solutions.
-That includes benchmarking Empower plans against other platforms, and comparing your in-plan options with guaranteed income strategies you can access through current annuity rates and other independent tools.
+At Diversified Insurance Brokers, we don’t manage employer retirement plans.
+We help individuals and business owners evaluate them, simplify them, and coordinate outside options when doing so improves predictability and retirement outcomes.
+That includes benchmarking your Empower plan against other platforms and comparing your in-plan investment strategy with principal-protected and guaranteed-income tools you can access through current annuity rates and other independent solutions.
+In other words, we help you answer the real question behind “Is Empower good?”: “Is my plan set up to produce the retirement I want—without unnecessary fees, complexity, or risk?”

 Compare Your Empower Plan to Outside Options